Dreaming of amazing food, beautiful views, and thrilling outdoor adventures? Asheville is your next travel destination!

 In November and December, the Arboretum lights up its seven gardens with creative wildlife exhibits and nature-themed light displays.

-In spring and summer, look forward to special exhibits at the Arboretum, like LEGO installations and art sculptures.
+In spring and summer, look forward to special exhibits at the Arboretum, such as LEGO installations and art sculptures.

 Even if there are no events, the gardens will still leave you awestruck!
 From Appalachian-style floral designs to featured plants used in medicinal herbs and crafts, a day at the Arboretum will fly by like a breeze.